This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Types of oxygen supply systems:

-Your primary healthcare provider (PHP) will pick your oxygen supply based on how much oxygen you need, and how active you are.
+Your healthcare provider will pick your oxygen supply based on how much oxygen you need, and how active you are.
 Oxygen can be supplied the following 3 ways:

 - Compressed oxygen holds oxygen in a metal cylinder (tank) under pressure.
 The tank can be set to release only the amount of oxygen you need as you breathe.
 Compressed oxygen tanks are heavy, and are meant to be used when you stay mostly in one place.
 You may need help to move or secure it.
 Smaller tanks and wheeled carts are available to help you move with ease, or when you travel.